 Leveraging his unique position as a tall, handsome foreigner – fluent in Mandarin and with a royal flush of talents – it was here that Knowles found his start in modelling and entertainment.
 He was a Gladiator and contestant on “American Gladiators”-esque show Happy Birds, and a charming weekly host for the travel program This is Chengdu.
 He also stretched his vocal chords as a singer numerous times on shows such as Want to sing? and Spring Festival Memories.
 Eventually, Matthew was cast for roles in both television and film, including Vikingdom, Time to Show, Northern Attraction, Deng XiaoPing, and Eastern Battlefield.
 With such a wide array of appearances, the Chinese audience’s affection for the new American star blossomed, and ‘Ma Tai’ became a household name.

-Recently, Matthew has been chosen for a leading role as ‘Jet’ in action- Bond of Justice, following a rookie detective’s transformation into assassin due to the wrath of the Japanese mafia.
+Recently, Matt William has been chosen for a leading role as ‘Jet’ in action- Bond of Justice, following a rookie detective’s transformation into assassin due to the wrath of the Japanese mafia.
 Most notably, Knowles was cast in a starring role as the demi-god ‘Rawa’ in mythological fantasy Asura.
-Matthew is also leading in the upcoming film Poppies.
+Matt William is also leading in the upcoming film Poppies.